Tournament Rules Finals

 - Highest number of points earned in preliminary round of play (3 points for a win, 1 point for a tie, 0 points for a loss)

-- For teams playing 4 games only the first 3 games are calculated into qualifications (ie: the 4 game does not qualify)
+- For teams playing 4 games (unless there are only 3 teams in the group) only the first 3 games are calculated into qualifications (ie: the 4 game does not qualify)

 - Results of head-to-head competition

 - Goal Differential (maximum of 5 per game)

 - Penalty Kicks